lcod-team/lcod-kernel-rs/docs/run_compose_cli.md

 ## Environment

-- `SPEC_REPO_PATH` – path to the `lcod-spec` checkout or runtime bundle.
+- `SPEC_REPO_PATH` – path to the `lcod-spec` checkout or runtime bundle (useful for local development).
-- `LCOD_RESOLVER_PATH` – path to the resolver workspace (required for resolver helpers).
+- `LCOD_RESOLVER_PATH` – path to the resolver workspace (only required when the runtime bundle is not available).
-- `LCOD_HOME` – optional path to a packaged runtime bundle (overrides the two variables above).
+- `LCOD_HOME` – optional path to a packaged runtime bundle; when unset the CLI looks for a `runtime/` directory next to the executable (this is how the published tarball is structured) and falls back to the two variables above.

-If the binary runs next to the spec/resolver repositories or the runtime bundle, no additional setup is needed.
+When you extract a release archive, the runtime bundle ships alongside the binary, so no additional setup is required.
+For development checkouts you can still point the environment variables at local repositories.

 ## Distribution

 - The “Build Binary” workflow packages a Linux tarball (`run-compose-linux-x86_64.tar.gz`) as a GitHub Actions artefact on every push to `main`.
-- Tagging the repository with `v*.*.*` (or `run-compose-v*.*.*`) triggers the “Release Binary” workflow, which publishes the tarball alongside a SHA-256 checksum on the corresponding GitHub Release.
-Downstream pipelines can download these artefacts directly instead of depending on the build artefact.
+- Tagging the repository with `v*.*.*` (or `run-compose-v*.*.*`) triggers the “Release Binary” workflow, which now embeds the runtime bundle under `runtime/` and publishes the archive alongside a SHA-256 checksum.
+Downstream pipelines can download this artefact and run `run-compose` without cloning `lcod-spec`.

 ## Exit codes